jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

 title: More Coin Toss Performance Enhancements
 ---

 This post is an extension of the [previous post]({% post_url 2021-07-12-performance-tuning-for-the-coin-toss-model %}) in which I explored some techniques for speeding up the calculations used to find approximate solutions to the coin toss problem.
 Here I want to examine a couple of enhancements to these ideas.
-First, I describe an enhanced computation method that cuts the number of floating point operations required almost in half.
+First, I describe an enhanced computation method that cuts the number of floating-point operations required almost in half.
 Second, I introduce a progressive polynomial approximation technique that can reduce the number of iterations needed to find a solution.

 <!--excerpt-->

 ## Enhanced Computation Method

 The optimized computation method outlined in the previous post had a much better performance profile than the previously used method.
 However, it still included a bunch of redundant computations.
-For even numbered coin tosses, the value computed for the odd numbered states is always zero.
-Likewise, for odd numbered coin tosses, the value computed for the even numbered states is always zero.
+For even-numbered coin tosses, the value computed for the odd-numbered states is always zero.
+Likewise, for odd-numbered coin tosses, the value computed for the even-numbered states is always zero.
 Since we know these alternating values are always zero, we really don't need to compute them.
 We can use an enhanced computation method that just eliminates the unnecessary computations.
 Like before, the best way to describe how it works is with an example.
 Suppose we have a model of the coin toss game with five coin toss events per round:

 {% latex 1 fig-01 %}
     \begin{document}